Same Sex Marriage and Divorce in Washington

 Similarly, alimony is often linked to the length of the marriage, though there is no specific formula.
 Again, this could require argument about the special involuntary circumstances related to the length of the marriage.
 If you and your spouse married later than you would have done had marriage been allowed earlier, make sure and discuss this with your Seattle divorce law firm.

 Finally, an issue that may arise more often in same sex marriages, but not exclusively there, relates to any children the couple may have.
-If one spouse is not a biological parent of a child, and there has not been an adoption or other process to create a legal parent child relationship, then sorting out post-divorce parenting and child custody, may be more complicated.
+If one spouse is not a biological parent of a child, and there has not been an adoption or other process to create a legal parent child relationship, then sorting out post-divorce parenting may be more complicated.

 These are the kinds of issue you should make sure you discuss with your Seattle family lawyer when you meet.